 As a decidedly non-empathetic person, my natural response to tears is to “encourage” my kids to choose to have a good attitude.
-What I’m learning more and more is that while tears may occasionally be used to manipulate me or get out of schoolwork, most of the time they represent a deep frustration or insecurity.
-Sitting down and talking about what’s causing the tears and how we can overcome those struggles — rather than pushing them to work through the tears — can help turn everybody’s frustration around!
+What I’m learning more and more is that while tears may occasionally be used to manipulate me or get out of schoolwork, most of the time, they represent a deep frustration or insecurity.
+Sitting down and talking about what’s causing the tears and how we can overcome those struggles- rather than pushing them to work through them- can help turn everybody’s frustration around!

 Our cool find of the day.